CloudAdvocacy/Workshop-CustomVisionAITools/README.md

 > Complete the above for an image storage account and a results storage account with the same settings

-### Create Logic App
+### Create Logic App / Microsoft Flow

-Now we will create a Logic App - this will connect your image storage account to your AI classification service and put the results in your results storage account
+Microsoft provides two very similar concepts: Logic Apps and Microsoft Flow.
+Logic Apps are intended for software developers, while Microsoft Flow is more targeted to Office Power Users.
+In this exercise, you can use any of those technologies.
+If you are using Lab Environment, you may not be allowed to create Logic App - use Microsoft Flow instead.

-Head to the Azure Portal Homepage.
-You are going to use Event Grid, a service that detects triggers in an Azure subscription (in our case, when a new blob is created in your Azure Storage account).
+In our case, we will use Logic App / Flow to automatically classify images that are placed into storage container.
+To detect when new images are stored, we will use Event Grid, a service that detects triggers in an Azure subscription (in our case, when a new blob is created in your Azure Storage account).
 Before you build with this - you must register it.

-Navigate to Subscriptions, select your subscription and find Resource Providers in the left pane.
+From your Azure Portal, Navigate to Subscriptions, select your subscription and find Resource Providers in the left pane.
 If it's not in left panel, select "All services" and find in here.
 Once the resource providers are listed - search "event" and select **Microsoft.EventGrid**.

 If this is not already status registered, select **register** from the toolbar.
+You should see the green tick to indicate that registration is in place.

 ![Register Event Grid selection](docsimages/eventgrid.png)

+#### Creating Logic App

-Once registered with a green tick - go back to your Resource Group.
+To create a logic app, go back to your Resource Group.
 Select **Add**.
 Type Logic App and select the service.

 Create the logic app by entering some setup detail like below: